-Based on Olympus group's scale and business lines, we maintain an appropriate number of members, 15 or fewer persons, as stipulated in the Articles of Incorporation, in order to effectively and efficiently exercise the functions of the Board of Directors.
+Based on the Olympus group's scale and business lines, we maintain an appropriate number of members, fifteen or fewer persons, as stipulated in the Articles of Incorporation, in order to effectively and efficiently exercise the functions of the Board of Directors.

-(5) Independent outside director
+(5) Independent Outside Director

-From the viewpoint of increasing the monitoring functions of the Board of Directors, more than half of the directors are independent outside directors.
+From the viewpoint of increasing the supervisory functions of the Board of Directors, more than half of the directors are independent outside directors.
 The independence standards are set forth by the Nominating Committee.

-(6) Chairperson of the Board of Directors
+(6) Chairman of the Board of Directors

-For the purpose of securing the monitoring function of the Board of Directors, an independent outside director serves as the Chairperson of the Board of Directors.
+For the purpose of securing the supervisory function of the Board of Directors, an independent outside director serves as the chairman of the Board of Directors.